hawkore/examples-spring-boot-mule4-kubernetes/README.md

 using the [Apache Ignite Connector for Mule 4](https://www.hawkore.com/plugins/product/pl-g-big-data/pl-t-ignite/pl-p-ignitev4).

 #### Architecture
-Our system to collect quizzes is be composed by:
+Our system to collect quizzes is composed by:
 - A **[REST Api](mule-api-app/README.md)**, is a Mule application deployed as a clustered micro-service (_**data acquisition phase**_ and other operations like **queries over distributed database**).
 - A **[Worker](mule-worker-app/README.md)**, is a Mule application deployed as a clustered micro-service for **distributed data processing** (_**data processing phase**_).
 - An **[Apache Ignite Server](spring-boot-apache-ignite-server/README.md)** cluster with persistence enabled for **distributed data storage** and **distributed computation**.